blackboard/zabbix-ext/README.md

   * Redis

 ## Requirements
-Zabbix Server version 2.0.2 and up (using the latest version is recommended)
+* Zabbix Server version 2.0.2 and up (using the latest version is recommended)
+* monitor-bridge (will be available soon) for custom templates (excluding Blackboard Learn template)

 ## HOWTOs
 Coming soon!